zaksabeast/PokemonRNGGuides/guides/Tools and Emulators/How to Install PokeReader.md

 - A 3DS with CFW (Custom Firmware)
   - https://3ds.hacks.guide/ has instructions for installing CFW

-## Check Luma Version
+## Update Luma Settings

-Luma version 12.0.0 or higher is required to run PokeReader.
-The Luma setting for "Enable loading external FIRMs and modules" must be enabled.
-You can enable this option by holding `Select` while booting on the console and selecting "Enable loading external FIRMs and modules".
-You can check the Luma version when updating settings.
+1. Boot the console while holding `Select`.
+2. Select the "Enable loading external FIRMs and modules" option.

+If you do not have this option, update Luma to version 12.0.0 or higher.

 ## Install Plug n' Play